fdeblasio/pokeemerald-expansion/notes.md

 - Make Rival's teams less identical?
 Not sure if there's enough birds for that
     - Charmander team would have Rattata to not give double advantage against Bulbasaur
 - Add Charms after Tea is taken
-- Decide if regional forms will be postgame or main game
-    - Add Galarian birds to Sevii Islands?
 - Rocker sprite renamed to juggler_frlg.png because rocker has new one.
 Make sure the rocker uses it
     - overworld
     - file definition for juggler
-- Rearrange opponents_frlg.h
 - Remove Rock Smash rocks and Strength boulders
     - Check if any removals will cause weird progession
-- Get SS Anne to stay?
-    - Might cause conflict with Seagallop
 - Species defines
 - MAP_GROUP_AND_NUM
 - Update local Porymap